cms-ttH/ttH-TauRoast/README.md

 ## v14

-* Run with new globaltags.
+* Run with new globaltags
+* Includes new JER/JES
+* Switch e MVA ID over to yet another producer

 ## v13